 REINTRODUCING DON MURRAY

-DON MURRAY is unique among the 50s heartthrobs.
+DON MURRAY (1929-2024) was unique among the 50s heartthrobs.
 He was a drop-dead serious actor from the age of 17, when he turned down college scholarships to enroll in the American Academy of Dramatic Arts.
 That was in the late 1940s.
 Don was born too late (1929) to serve in World War II, but Korea interrupted a career that might have taken off sooner.
 Like Lew Ayres and many others, Don didn't believe in war and served his nation by working in German and Italian refugee camps.This was one of the defining moments of his life, opening his eyes to the realities of the world, and changed the scope of his acting ambition.

 When he returned to the US in 1955, things happened quickly for him.
 He won a role in the revival of The Skin of Our Teeth, and when director Joshua Logan (who'd wanted him to play the lead in Picnic on Broadway) saw him on stage, he knew he'd found the man to play opposite Marilyn Monroe in Bus Stop.